What is a good website design?

 The most important thing is, they solved the problem (created a solution) of ordering pizzas online.”

 The guy who wrote that clearly did not realize that WordPress has the option to do just that.
 And the ability to allow different pricing options for delivery or picking up the pizza personally.
-So maybe Dominos paid a lot more than they needed to in order to solve a problem that could have been resolved quicker, easier, and cheaper than paying someone to write their website from scratch.
+So maybe Dominos paid a lot more than they needed to in order to solve a problem that could have been resolved quicker, easier, and cheaper than paying someone to write the required code on their website from scratch.

 Now, we are not saying that WordPress is going to be the best option for every situation.
 Clearly, that is not the case.
 For complex sites, there is often a need for one operating system for the front end and another for the backend.
 So maybe React is the right for the front and Python or Ruby on Rails for the backend.
 There are many options for both front and back-end code.